danvonk/danvonk.github.io/posts/2025-04-01-bangalore.md

 ![Market in Bangalore](/images/DSCF8683.JPG "A market scene in the same neighbourhood as previously.")

-Eventually, it was time to see some sights outside of the big city, which required taking a train to Mysore, a city that is a few hours west of Bangalore.
+Eventually, it was time to see some sights outside of the big city, for which we decided to take a train to Mysore, a city that is a couple of hours west of Bangalore.
+Despite popular conceptions about rail travel in India, we happened to take the new business express train, which makes the long journey from Chennai through Bangalore and onto the west coast and is about as modern as any regional train in Europe.
+Clean and nice.
+However, on the way back, we experienced more of the "classic" Indian train journey experience: a sleeping carriage with bunks chok full people sitting, laying and generally hanging from the ceiling.
+The windows were open-frame (no glass) and the doors were kept open during the entire trip, which provided a nice breeze as well as the opportunity to stick your head out and catch a nice view (if you dared).
+Though despite this breeze and the many ceiling fans, it was still obnoxiously hot inside.
+But at least one didn't have to go unrefreshed on this train, as every 10 minutes, an attendant would walk down the gangway, shouting "water", "coffee/tea" or whichever snacks he was selling at maximum volume to overcome the clack-clack of the train along the tracks.
+I have to admit, it was good service but quite annoying if you're trying to decompress after a long day out and about.
+The snacks definitely fell into the "DO NOT EAT STREETFOOD!" category that everyone warns you about--there was definitely not much in the way of sanitary precautions being taken.

-It's known as the "cultural and intellectual" centre of Karnataka (which was previously called _Mysore State_).
-But not content with this step-change, we took a quick look at the place and then headed to our main destination _Srirangapatna_, a small village nearby which contains some important historical sites.
-The first was one of Tipu Sultan's palaces, which is an ornate teak pavillion in the Indo-Islamic style, surrounded by green lawns and towering giant Rain trees.
-Nice but more of a country house than anything superior and regal.
-The second was the wonderful Ranganathaswamy temple, built in the 10th century.
-Entering it felt like going into a subterranean lair: low stone ceilings, held up by intricately carved columns, which kept most of the light and heat out.
-I'm not very keyed into how one prays at these temples but there seems to be an awful lot of queuing!
+Back to Mysore: The city is known as the "cultural and intellectual" centre of Karnataka^[The state was previously known as _Mysore State_.].
+But I suppose we're not so much into that milieu, so we took a quick look at the place and then headed to our main destination _Srirangapatna_, a small village nearby which contains some important historical sites.
+The first was one of Tipu Sultan's palaces, which is an ornate teak pavilion in the Indo-Islamic style, surrounded by green lawns and towering giant Rain trees.
+It was pleasant but more of a country house than anything superior and regal.
+The second was the wonderful Ranganathaswamy temple--built in the 10th century.
+Entering it felt like going into a subterranean lair: low stone ceilings, held up by intricately carved columns which kept most of the light and heat out and lots of incense.
+I'm not very keyed into how one prays at these temples, but there seems to be an awful lot more queuing than actually seeing the altars and shrines!

 ![Hindu Temple near Mysore](/images/DSCF8698.JPG "The road leading up to the temple in Sri Rangapatna.")